katlego95/creepy-crawler/README.md

 ## Features

 - **Domain-Limited Crawling:** The crawler restricts its exploration to the specified domain, preventing any external links from being followed.
-- **Efficient Link Tracking:** Utilizes a `Set` to ensure each page within the domain is only visited once, optimizing the crawling process.
+- **Link Tracking:** Utilizes a `Set` to ensure each page within the domain is only visited once, optimizing the crawling process.
 - **Flexible and Extensible:** Built with simplicity in mind, this crawler can be easily extended to support additional features or configurations as needed.

 ## Requirements